The Covid-19 pandemic rolls on and despite UK government lifting most restrictions, heading off to university will still involve some extra guidance.

 You may be moving to university, commuting to classes or studying in the town you already live in.
 It’s likely everyone will be making new uni mates.

-But what is the best way to make new mates whilst maintaining social distancing?
+But what is the best way to make new mates whilst being Covid-safe?

 How to meet people at a distance